 Completing The Honors Thesis

-Final honors theses are due a week before the honors colloquium, usually the first week in April.
-On (or before) this date, students must submit an electronic pdf copy of the thesis to their primary faculty advisor, the second reader, the Director of Undergraduate Studies and to firstname.lastname@example.org and a bound paper copy to the Women’s Studies office.
+The honors thesis is due on April 1.
+On (or before) this date, students must submit an electronic pdf copy of the thesis to their primary faculty advisor, the second reader, the Director of Undergraduate Studies and to firstname.lastname@example.org and a bound paper copy to the Women's Studies office.
 The cover page for the thesis should provide the student’s name, thesis title, and primary thesis advisor’s name.

 All honors theses are read by three faculty members: the student’s primary faculty thesis advisor, the second reader, and one faculty member from the Women’s Studies Undergraduate Committee.
 All three readers complete an evaluation form.
 The faculty members of the Undergraduate Committee determine the final honors designation of "Honors," "High Honors," or "Highest Honors" for each thesis.
 The Director of Undergraduate Studies will inform the student, the advisor, and the second reader of the honors notation awarded to the thesis.
 The student’s name, thesis title, and honors notation is then forwarded to the Honors Program.